Ashutosh257/ashflix/README.md

 Step 4: Changes to the serverless function

 `In index.js `
+You make a fetch request to the serverless function instead of the actual API endpoint.

+The serverless function will make the actual fetch request to the API endpoint.

 ```
 // Make changes to the url according to your details inside the [] (square brackets)